Nexmo/station/_documentation/messaging/sms/overview.md

 Before you begin, [Sign up for a Nexmo account](https://dashboard.nexmo.com/sign-up).

-Using your Nexmo `API_KEY` and `API_SECRET`, available from the [dashboard getting started page](https://dashboard.nexmo.com/getting-started-guide), you now send an SMS message:
+Using your Nexmo `API_KEY` and `API_SECRET`, available from the [dashboard getting started page](https://dashboard.nexmo.com/getting-started-guide), you can now send an SMS message:

 ```techio
 title: Send an SMS